Why Should I Worry About Mold Caused by A Roof Leak?

 Missing or Broken Roof Tiles, Shingles, or Slates

-On a roof, the shingles, tiles, or slates are there to protect your home from nasty weather.
-When any of them are damaged, missing, or entirely broken, they practically invite rainwater and mold into your attic, compromising your home's structural integrity and making it susceptible to mold.
+On a roof, the shingles, tiles, or slates protect your home from nasty weather.
+When any of them are damaged, missing, or entirely broken, they practically invite rainwater and mold into your attic, compromising the home's integrity and making it susceptible to mold.

 Damaged Roofing Underlayment

 When your chimney is damaged, other forms of damage are often done.
-For example, if there are cracks in the chimney's attachment to the roof, then that is inviting moisture and mold growth into the foundation of the roof.
+For example, cracks in the chimney's attachment to the roof invite moisture and mold growth into the roof's foundation.

 Badly Placed Fixtures

 When fixtures are placed into your roof, they must be placed with a game plan to prevent leaks.
-When they are placed in a haphazard manner, preventing leaks and mold growth becomes impossible.
+When placed haphazardly, preventing leaks and mold growth becomes impossible.